1halfplusminus/the_pragmatic_programmer/EXERCICES_SNIPPET_CODE.md

 You can beef a FSM by adding actions that are triggered on certain transitions.

-For example, e might need to extract all of the strings in a source file.
+For example, we might need to extract all of the strings in a source file.
 A string is text between quotes, but a backslash in a string escapes the next character, so "ignore \"quotes\"" is a single string.

 [Example](./FSM_action.png)

 event/strings_fsm.rb

 ```ruby

 TRANSITIONS = {